 All RAYWAY courses are fast-paced, competency-based, job-oriented and are in accordance with the regulations set by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education of British Columbia.
 We meet or exceed all Canadian industry-specific requirements and WorkSafe BC Safety Regulations.

-Ray provides patient, personalized attention, and doesn’t move on until all your concerns are dealt with, your questions are answered and you fully understand the requested task.
-He stays in constant radio communication to keep you at ease and to make sure you’re operating in the safest, most productive way possible.
+Ray provides patient, personalized attention and doesn’t move on until all your concerns are dealt with, your questions are answered and you fully understand the requested task.
+He does his best to keep you at ease and to make sure you’re operating in the safest, most productive way possible.

 - Resume help and job-search advice: how to approach a prospective employer, and where & when to look for jobs that best match your training